-Many parents are aware that there are side effects to ADHD medication, the trial and error method of psychotropic medications is a process and provides a quick result.
-Most articles share that ADHD medication is a “quick fix”, however, it actually isn’t “fixing” the problem.
-It is masking the symptoms and creating other long term side effects.
-These medications are harming our children and are intended for short term use but many children are placed on them without truly needing the medication and more issues arise.
+Many parents are aware that there are side effects to ADHD medication.
+The trial and error method of psychotropic medications is a process and provides a quick result.
+Most articles share that ADHD medication is a “quick fix”; however, it actually isn’t “fixing” the problem.
+Medication masks the symptoms and can create other long-term side effects.
+These medications are harming our children and are intended for short-term use but many children are placed on them without truly needing the medication and more issues arise.

 A better alternative to medication is to teach the brain to self-regulate through Neurofeedback training in the school-environment.
 Neurofeedback is a safe, non-invasive, drug-free option that provides a learning modality to teach the child’s brain to self-regulate through positive reinforcement.
 Once the brain is balanced and stable, the effect is long-term positive change.